MarkBramnik/rtest/README.md

 ### Basic Flow

-Here is a schematic high level explanation of how to use the rtest framework
+Here is a schematic high level explanation of how to does the rtest framework actually work

 * The architecture is a well-known client-server architecture.
-The application acts as a server and as such it should expose an opened port to accept connections.
+The application acts as a server and as such it exposes an opened port to accept connections.

-*  The test running will always initiated on remote JVM (IDE, maven surefire plugin, and so forth) which will be referred as a client.
+*  The test running process will always initiated on remote JVM (IDE, maven surefire plugin, and so forth) which will be referred in this document as a client.
-   The host/port of the remote server should be supplied through some system variables (there are defaults of course) The test code will be compiled with server side classes in classpath, because the nature of test assumes that it has an access to the server side component
+   The host/port of the remote server can be supplied externally but there exist reasonable defaults The test code will be compiled with server side classes in classpath, because the nature of test assumes that it has an access to the server side component

-*  When the test actually starts, the framework contacts the server and asks to run the test.
+*  When the test actually starts, the framework contacts the server and __'asks'__ to run the test.
 Since the bytecode of the test doesn't exist on server at this point, it will supplied dynamically, the framework handles this transparently

 *  The server runs the test and obtains the results